zentralopensource/zentral/docs/apps/mdm.md

 ## Push certificates

+To be able to send notifications to the devices, Zentral requires a push certificate (also known as an APNS certificate).
+You have two options to obtain this:

+* Use our signed Certificate Signing Request (CSR): Since Zentral is an approved vendor, you can directly use our provided signed CSR in Zentral Cloud (SaaS) instances.

-To be able to send notifications to the devices, Zentral needs a push certificate (aka.
-APNS certificate).
-To get one, you first need to generate an MDM vendor certificate.
-An Apple [Developer Enterprise Account](https://developer.apple.com/programs/enterprise/) with the ability to generate MDM CSRs is required.
+* Generate your own MDM vendor certificate: An Apple [Developer Enterprise Account](https://developer.apple.com/programs/enterprise/) with the ability to generate MDM CSRs is required.
 You can then use this vendor certificate to sign an APNS certificate request.
 The `mdmcerts` Zentral management command can be used to help with this process.

+### Configure Apple Push Notification Service (APNS)

+To configure the Apple Push Notification Service (APNS) for Zentral Cloud, follow these steps.

+* Navigate to the Zentral *MDM > Overview > Push certificates* section.
+* Open the `Zentral Cloud` certificate detail page.
+* Click on the button to download a signed CSR `push_certificate_signed_csr.b64` file.
+* Sign in to the [Apple Push Certificate Portal](https://identity.apple.com).
+* Upload the `push_certificate_signed_csr.b64` signed certificate request file.
+* Download the generated APNs certificate.
+* Return to the Zentral *MDM > Overview > Push certificates > Zentral Cloud* certificate detail page.
+* Upload the generated APNs certificate.

+This configuration is now ready for Zentral MDM push capabilities.
+To renew an existing push certificate, repeat those steps.

+**IMPORTANT** do not let the push/APNS certificates expire!
+Remember to renew them ahead of their expiry!

+To be able to keep sending notifications to enrolled devices, it is important to renew the existing certificates, and not generate new ones (it is important that the *topic* of a push certificate stays the same).
+In the [Apple Push Certificate Portal](https://identity.apple.com), look for the existing certificate and click on the `Renew` button, and not on the `Create a Certificate` button.

-### MDM vendor certificate
+### MDM vendor certificate (Developer Enterprise Account required)

-Run the following command to setup a working directory with a vendor certificate request:
+To generate your own MDM vendor certificate, run the following command to setup a working directory with a vendor certificate request:

 ```bash
 python server/manage.py mdmcerts -d the_working_directory init